 360°kids exists to improve the lives of homeless and at-risk youth and young families in York Region.
 They take a holistic approach to helping at-risk youth with a wide range of services that address housing, employment training, and health and well-being.

 The Boys and Girls Clubs of Calgary provides a safe, supportive place where children and youth can experience new opportunities, overcome barriers, build positive relationships and develop confidence and skills for life.

-The Home Depot Canada Foundation is pleased to partner with The Canadian Alliance to End Homelessness (CAEH), an organization that is creating a national movement to end homelessness in Canada by working with communities to establish 10-year plans.
+The Canadian Alliance to End Homelessness (CAEH), is creating a national movement to end homelessness in Canada by working with communities to establish 10-year plans.
 In collaboration, the Canadian Alliance to End Homelessness and The Home Depot Canada Foundation will raise awareness of homelessness and seek out ways to end youth homelessness in Canada.

 Eva’s Initiatives works locally and nationally to prevent, reduce and end youth homelessness.
 They operate three specialized housing options in Toronto and offer innovative programs and services to help homeless and at-risk youth reach their potential to lead productive, self-sufficient and healthy lives.